 2. Do Your Research

 You’ve come up with a solid list of child care providers that can serve you and your family.
 Time to do some research and refine your options.
 Prior to scheduling a tour, we suggest you explore the following areas through their website and/or your state’s child care licensing agencies.
 Jot down any questions that may arise during your research process to ask during your upcoming tour.
+As you do your research in finding child care providers that suit you and your child’s preference, make sure to also know their:

 - Services Offered: Explore the provider’s mission and philosophy, what ages the program serves, their events, and their commitment to health and safety.